-- 1. Annual celebration for the graduating class - 2.
-Michigan Association of Nurse Anesthetists (MANA) meetings held in the metropolitan Detroit area (usually one per year in the spring; students are highly encouraged to attend other MANA conferences). - 3.
-Detroit Mercy Senior Seminar held on an annual basis. - 4.
+- 1. Michigan Association of Nurse Anesthetists (MANA) meetings held in the metropolitan Detroit area (usually one per year in the spring; students are highly encouraged to attend other MANA conferences). - 2.
+Detroit Mercy Senior Seminar held on an annual basis. - 3.
 Clinical case presentations, anesthesia conferences and department meetings at their scheduled clinical site.
 Clinical Anesthesia Conference (CAC) day is considered a class day.
 A monthly student meeting is scheduled following CAC.
 Lectures or additional classes may be scheduled following the student meeting, so students must keep CAC day free of other personal commitments.
 During some distant specialty rotations (e.g. Gerber, Hillsdale) students may be excused from traveling back to campus for CAC meetings.
-Prior authorization from faculty is required. - 5.
+Prior authorization from faculty is required. - 4.
 Morning clinical conferences If students are scheduled at a clinical site that holds a morning clinical conference or daily patient presentation, they are required to attend.
 They should also be-prepared to present their patients scheduled for surgery and review previous day's cases.
 Children's Hospital of Michigan (CHM) holds a weekly conference on Wednesday mornings for all learners rotating to the site.